 And on top of that, he gives you a massive licensing directory (free) chalked full of leads that are willing to take your musical ideas and help you get them placed.
 Granted, you have to be able to provide music they can use.

 These publishers/music supervisors want quality work, so you’re going to have to be open to taking criticism and accepting rejection because it’s going to happen.

 My demo songs were rejected 20+ times, but I kept pushing!

 This is just personal preference and business experience talking here.
 I think the course was too short (no pun intended).
 Or, maybe it should be titled something other than 90-day challenge.
 Why?
 Well, people believe they’re entitled to something simply because they coughed up $100 ($99 to be exact).

 This isn’t a store.
 You’re not giving this man $99 in exchange for placements.
 You’re giving him $99 for his training/expertise and his guidance throughout the course – Actual work is involved on your part

 It’s no different than going to school to be an engineer.
 Sure you come out with a degree, that doesn’t mean you’re going to mix top-end projects or even make a living in the field.

 They give you the knowledge, but you have to execute!

 Let’s take a look at my situation, I was lucky to run into two music supervisors with projects that had short deadlines because they needed the music right then and there.
-Had I not run into them I wouldn’t of had a placement until after the 90 day mark.
+Had I not run into them I wouldn’t have had a placement until after the 90-day mark.

 That’s right, I’m just now getting placements from the music libraries I was submitting to throughout the duration of the course!